Cape Paterson

-Cape Paterson (/ˈpætərsən/) is a cape and seaside village located near the town of Wonthaggi, 132 km south-east of Melbourne via the South Gippsland and Bass Highways, in the Bass Coast Shire of Gippsland, Victoria, Australia.
+Cape Paterson (/ˈpætərsən/) is town located near the town of Wonthaggi, 132 km south-east of Melbourne via the South Gippsland and Bass Highways, in the Bass Coast Shire of Gippsland, Victoria, Australia.
 Known originally for the discovery of coal by William Hovell in 1826, it is now extremely popular for its beaches and rockpool and at the 2011 census, it had a population of 718.